tinkertank-de/frisbee/README.md

-# Frisbee - the sustainable Microcontroller
+# Tinkertank's Frisbee - the sustainable Microcontroller

 The Frisbee is your perfect tool to make new inventions out of e-waste, old toys and everyday objects.